 The Tiny house was the first major project I created from beginning to end on my own.
 It was inspired to escape extreme housing costs and for a hope to simplify life.
-The exterior is stained cedar siding picked for its light weight and long lasting ability against harsh north west rains.
-The roof is metal and the windows are all from houses that were replacing there existing windows.
-On the inside you will find 100 year old fir floors.
-Cedar plank white washed boards line the walls to create a light airy space.
-I'm always amazed how big the house feels inside.
+The exterior is stained cedar siding picked for its light weight and long-lasting ability against harsh north west rains.
+The windows are reclaimed from old houses salvaged to reduce waste and give them a second life on the tiny house.
+On the inside you will find 100-year-old fir floors.
+The floors tell a story and give the house character.
+Cedar plank whitewashed boards line the walls to create a light airy space while making the house feel warm and inviting.
+I am always amazed how big the house feels inside.
 The unique roof line inside keeps your eye curious about where the spaces lead next.
-It is truly my greatest master piece!
+Designing efficient small-scale places is when I feel most creative.
+The tiny house is truly my greatest masterpiece!

 // Green House.

 The green house was a test of limited budget and reused materials.
-It started with a section of the hill cut out to build into and a pallet of cinder blocks.
-After my brother and I built the foundation I wanted to design the green house to capture the southern light all day.
+It started with digging out a section of the hill to create a flat section to build on.
+My brother and I used a pallet of cinder blocks to create the foundation and help hold back the hill.
+I oriented the green house to capture the southern light all day.
 A simple angled roof allowed us to get the best light and created a fun modern shaped green house.
 The windows were all salvaged from old houses.
 The door is from an old barn that was torn down.
 The siding is leftover oak flooring I had from another project.
-Inside you will find a wall of windows on the back side and an L shaped raised planter.
-I love this project because it feels so original and was done on a small budget with very little wast.
+Inside you will find a wall of windows and an L shaped raised planter.
+I love this project because it feels so original and was done on a small budget with little waste.

 // Big Blue.

-I've had the pleasure of helping decorate for many weddings.
-It has always been a fun way to get creative about how to accommodating a big group of people while celebrating a special couples big day.
+I have had the pleasure of helping decorate for many weddings.
+It has always been a fun way to get creative about how to accommodate a big group of people while celebrating a special couple’s big day.
 This wedding was one of my favorites.
-I got to help a couple throw a wedding in the brides dads air plain hanger.
+The wedding took place in an airplane hangar.
 It was extremely unique and such a magical venue.